Published on: 7 December 2016

 Autoimmune progesterone dermatitis in a patient with endometriosis: case report and review of the literature

 Published on: 25 April 2008

 Aims and scope

 Clinical and Molecular Allergy is an open access, peer-reviewed journal that covers all aspects of allergy research with a special focus on molecular allergy and clinical applications of molecular techniques.
-In April 2015, Clinical and Molecular Allergy became the official journal of the Italian Society of Allergology, Asthma and Clinical Immunology.
+Clinical and Molecular Allergy is the official journal of the Italian Society of Allergology, Asthma and Clinical Immunology.

 This international journal appeals to allergists & immunologists, pulmonologists, otolaryngologists, geneticists and other physicians, healthcare workers, medical students and the public worldwide.

 The journal accepts research articles, reviews, commentaries, case reports and correspondence and has six different sections.